The Heroin Epidemic

 • Increased among those without health insurance and those with private health insurance

-• Increased among people who abuse other drugs, especially prescription Painkillers
+• Increased among people who abuse other drugs, especially prescription painkillers

 Prescription Painkillers: Stepping Stones To Heroin